 Check out what you need to know before starting your personal training business.

 As a successful Personal Trainer, you need to present a professional front.
-This means maintaining a good level of physical fitness, being able to communicate well and inspire others with a passion for health and fitness.
+This means maintaining a good level of physical fitness, being able to communicate well and inspiring others with a passion for health and fitness.

 As a nationally accredited Personal Trainer, you have the responsibility to assess the fitness needs and capabilities of individuals, devise and execute personalised training and exercise programs.
 As such, you need to ensure a client is informed on the correct method of exercising with weights, cardio machines and other training and exercise equipment.

-If you’re new to the business sphere, it may be worth studying up on the steps of planning, establishing and operating a successful small business.
+If you’re new to the business sphere, it may be worth studying the steps of planning, establishing and operating a successful small business.
 Qualifications like a Diploma of Business guide you through the process of setting up and navigating you through conducting business and marketing plans, management strategies and the best practices of growing your client database.

 As with running any business, you will be the one held responsible for any liabilities – make sure you know your rights and responsibilities.
 Before you open your personal training business, check with your state’s relevant business licencing authority to find out whether you need to obtain any certain permits or licenses.